RULES FOR BUILDING AND CLASSING STEEL VESSEL, 2017

 i) Maximum allowable slope boring angle deviation is not to result in negative slope, and is never to exceed relative misalignment slope of 0.3*10-3 [rad].

-ii) In case of a propulsion installation with no forward stern tube bearing, the intermediate shaft bearing is to be chocked and its offset not to be changed after the bore sighting is complete.
+ii) (2017) In case of a propulsion installation with no forward stern tube bearing, the stern tube bore sighting and slope boring are to be conducted as identified in 4-3-2/7.3.

 iii) In cases where sighting through and bearing positioning are conducted in block stage of the vessel construction, the verification of the following procedures is required: